AdobeDocs/analytics-platform.en/help/stitching/overview.md

 Before using stitching, make sure that your organization is prepared with the following:

 - Stitching includes merging authenticated and unauthenticated user data.
 Ensure that you comply with applicable laws and regulations, including obtaining necessary end-user permissions, before activating stitching on an event dataset.
-See [Define identity fields in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/fields/identity) for more information.

 - Import the desired data into Adobe Experience Platform: